Get a Productive, Happy and Healthy Workforce in 2019: Your Checklist

 3. Offer Healthcare Benefits

-Now note this: More and more companies are offering healthcare coverage to their employees.
+Now note this: More and more companies are offering healthcare coverage for their employees.
 These companies realise this increases their employee job satisfaction and gives them a competitive edge when it comes to acquiring new workforce.

 As reported by an employer-review site Glassdoor, 57% of job seekers are looking for company-sponsored health care before applying for the job.